tc39/proposal-built-in-modules/README.md

 Module scripts can also access built in library components using the `import` syntax.
 Traditional script code will be able to access these same standard library components through a new synchronous API, `importNow()`.
-Most of these mechanism should already be familiar to developers, allowing them to opt-in to this built in library functionality with little effort.
+Most of these mechanisms should already be familiar to developers, allowing them to opt-in to this built in library functionality with little effort.

 Modules for the standard library should be able to be written in plain JavaScript for the most part but for